-The Board also received and considered information comparing the Fund's Contractual Management Fee and Actual Management Fee as well as its actual total expense ratio with those of a group of 17 small-cap growth funds underlying variable insurance products (including the Fund) selected by Broadridge to be comparable to the Fund (the "Expense Group"), and a broader group of funds selected by Broadridge consisting of small-cap growth funds underlying variable insurance products (including the Fund) (the "Expense Universe").
-This information showed that the Fund's Contractual Management Fee was below the median of management fees payable by the funds in the Expense Group and that the Fund's Actual Management Fee was below the median of management fees paid by the funds in the Expense Group and approximately equivalent to the median of management fees paid by the funds in the Expense aratio was below the median of the total expense ratios of the funds in the Expense Group and below the median of the actual total expense ratios of the funds in the Expense Universe.
+The Board also received and considered information comparing the Fund's Contractual Management Fee and Actual Management Fee as well as its actual total expense ratio with those of a group of 12 mid-cap core funds underlying variable insurance products (including the Fund) selected by Broadridge to be comparable to the Fund (the "Expense Group"), and a broader group of funds selected by Broadridge consisting of mid-cap core funds (including the Fund) (the "Expense Universe").
+This information showed that the Fund's Contractual Management Fee was approximately equivalent to the median of management fees payable by the funds in the Expense Group and that the Fund's Actual Management Fee was approximately equivalent to the median of management fees paid by the funds in the Expense Group and that the Fund's Actual Management Fee was approximately equivalent to the median of management fees paid by the funds in the Expense Group and above the median of management fees paid by the funds in the Expense Universe.
+This information also showed that the Fund's actual total expense ratio was approximately equivalent to the median of the total expense ratios of the funds in the Expense Group and above the median of the actual total expense ratios of the funds in the Expense Universe.
+The Board took into account management's discussion of the Fund's expenses.